Welcome To The Enasni Coaching Series

 0.15 The Economics of Wholeness: Why Balance Pays

 Modern economics often measures success in growth — faster, bigger, more.
-But growth without coherence collapses under its own weight.
+Yet growth without coherence eventually collapses under its own weight.

 Wholeness offers another measure: sustainability, flow, and the consistent creation of value without depletion.

-When individuals, organisations, and societies operate from wholeness, waste decreases, creativity rises, and wellbeing becomes a form of capital in itself.
+When individuals, organisations, and societies operate from wholeness, waste decreases, creativity rises, and wholeness becomes a form of capital in itself.
+This post explores the angle of what lies behind The Economics of Wholeness from a wholeness perspective.

 Wholeness does not slow productivity.
 It prevents collapse.